lumigo-io/lumigo-kubernetes-operator/README.md

 **Note:** While installing the Lumigo Kubernetes operator via [`kustomize`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) is generally expected to work (except the [uninstallation of instrumentation on removal](#remove-injection-from-existing-resources)), it is not actually supported[^1].

+#### EKS on Fargate

+On EKS, the Lumigo Kubernetes operator needs to be running on a nodegroup using Amazon EC2 virtual machines (very long story, but it is necessary for Lumigo to figure out which EKS cluster is the operator sending data from).
+If you are installing the Lumigo Kubernetes operator on an EKS cluster with only the Fargate profile, [add a managed nodegroup](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html).

 #### Naming your cluster

 Kubernetes clusters does not have a built-in nothing of their identity[^1], but when running multiple Kubernetes clusters, you almost certainly have names from them.